-There is a major release every eight months (adjusted from the previous two major releases per year), with several minor releases in between.
-Please see: Roadmap and Version lifecycle and When to release think popcorn.
+There are two major releases per year (October and April), with several minor releases in between.
+Please see: dev:Roadmap and info:Version lifecycle and When to release - think popcorn

-Whatever is not ready in time for one release is pushed back to the next.
-If you are late for a train, you may miss it, but you'll be early for the next one .
+Whatever is not ready in time for a release is pushed back to the next.
+If you are late for a train, you may miss it, but you'll be early for the next one 😛

-Why every eight months?
-Why not four, six, or twelve?"

-Six was too short (although this was the pace for several years).
-Twelve was too long.
+Why every 6 months?
+Why not 4?
+8 or 12?
+4 was too short.
+12 was too long.

-Six to eight months was just about right.
+6-8 months was just about right.
 It's long enough to make big changes, yet it's short enough that you don't have to wait forever.
 For people in a business setting, it's essential for them to be able to a commit to a date with their customer.
 By having a set date, there is an incentive to commit to trunk, and know when it will become stable.
-People who need a slower cycle can use LTS.
+6 months has the benefit that we can choose good months to release (October and April) that are the same every year.
+In the future, it may become even faster (3-4 months), but it will certainly not become longer than 6 months.
+People who need a slower cycle can use dev:LTS.

-How can we know there will be enough new features to justify a major release?"
+How can we know there will be enough new features to justify a major release?

-During an eight-month period, there are several thousand commits, which is more than enough to justify a major release.
-Just check Tiki2, Tiki3, Tiki4, Tiki5, Tiki6, Tiki7, Tiki8, Tiki9, Tiki10, Tiki11, Tiki12, Tiki13, Tiki14, Tiki15, Tiki16, Tiki17, Tiki18, Tiki19, Tiki20, Tiki21 and the RoadMap.
+During a 6 month period, there are several thousand commits, which is more than enough to justify a major release.
+Just check doc:Tiki2, doc:Tiki3, doc:Tiki4, doc:Tiki5, doc:Tiki6, doc:Tiki7, doc:Tiki8, doc:Tiki9, doc:Tiki10, doc:Tiki11, doc:Tiki12, doc:Tiki13 and dev:RoadMap